Revisiting Step-Size Assumptions in Stochastic Approximation: Introduction

 where $\{X_n\}$ is a Markov chain on a state space $\state$ with transition kernel $P$, and $\{\MD^0_n\}$ a martingale difference sequence satisfying the standard assumptions of the SA literature \cite{bor20a}.
 It is assumed that $\{X_n\}$ is \textit{uniformly ergodic} \cite{MT}: there is a unique invariant measure $\pi$ and fixed constants $R<\infty$ and $\varrho<1$ such that $\|P^n(x,\varble) - \pi(\varble)\|_{\text{ \sf TV}} \le R\varrho^n$.

 The present paper complements \cite{chezhadoaclamag22}, in that the slow convergence for $\rho<1/2$ is explained by the large bias in this regime when there is multiplicative noise---see \eqref{e:bias_multi}.
 Prior to the present paper, it might have been expected that \eqref{e:chezhadoaclamag22} could be improved using PR-averaging.
-The bias formula \eqref{e:bias_multi} also tells us that the bound \eqref{e:chezhadoaclamag22} is loose due to the $\log(n)$ coefficient, but this may be a necessary price for such an elegant upper bound.
+The bias formula \eqref{e:bias_multi} also tells us that the bound \eqref{e:chezhadoaclamag22} is loose due to the $\log(n)$ coefficient, but this may be a necessary price for such an elegant upper bound---see \Cref{fig:SivavsLaumey} and the discussion surrounding it.

+Finite-$n$ asymptotic covariance bounds for applications to TD-learning with PR averaging and vanishing step-size appeared recently in \cite{sri24}.

 \wham{Organization:} The paper is organized into three additional sections. \Cref{s:main} introduces the assumptions that are imposed throughout the paper, followed by contributions (i)--(iv). \Cref{s:exp} illustrates the theory in \Cref{s:main} through a numerical experiment.
 Conclusions and directions for future research are included in \Cref{s:conc}.
 Technical proofs of the main results in \Cref{s:main} are contained on the Appendix.